kuanghaibo/Pre-Qin-Chinese-Information-Processing/README.md

 # Pre-Qin-Chinese-Information-Processing
-Pre-Qin Chinese Information Processing focusing on how to apply variety of NLP theories and technologys to the specific Pre-Qin Chinese corpus.<BR/>
+Pre-Qin Chinese Information Processing focusing on how to apply variety of NLP theories and technologys to Pre-Qin Chinese.<BR/>
-Firstly, we build a trilingual parallel corpus containing Pre-Qin Chinese, Modern Chinese and commentaries to the literatures.
-And we try to achieve the word alignment of the texts stored by the filetype of XML.
+We divide our work into 3 parts, which are Resources Development, Processing Algorithm and Practical Application.